A new generation of effective core potentials: Selected lanthanides and heavy elements II: Results

 \subsection{Selected $5s$ elements}

 In this section, we present results for rubidium (Rb) and strontium (Sr), both using a 28-electron core [[Ar]4$d^{10}$] with $s$, $p$, and $d$ non-local channels, consistent with our previous ccECP work\cite{Bennett2018}.
-For Sr, we developed two ccECP variants: small-core [[Ar]4$d^{10}$] and large-core [Kr].
+For Sr, we developed two variants of ccECP: small-core [[Ar]4$d^{10}$] and large-core [Kr].